tidepool-org/data-model/device-data/types/bolus/square.md

 The `duration` field encodes the actual elapsed duration of time, in milliseconds, spent delivering the dose of insulin encoded in `extended`.

 <!-- DRAFT: discuss with Gerrit -->
-The user interface for some insulin pumps allows a user to program a `square` bolus with a 0 duration; this is logically equivalent to a `normal` bolus but in order to expose device data with the highest level of fidelity possible, we preserve the record as a sub-type `square` and allow the upload of the event with a value of 0 for `duration`.
+The user interface for some insulin pumps allows a user to program a `square` bolus with a 0 duration; this is logically equivalent to a `normal` bolus, but in order to expose device data with the highest level of fidelity possible, we preserve the record as a sub-type `square` and allow the upload of the event with a value of 0 for `duration`.

 To the best of our knowledge, no insulin pump allows the programming of a `square` bolus with a duration longer than twenty-four hours, and so we have chosen this as the maximum value accepted by the new platform APIs.